 To provide assistance to community-based organizations that enables them to implement community or neighborhood projects in the areas of community service, education, crime prevention, job training and physical revitalization.

 Program Notice (4/27/2023)

 The FY2024 Neighborhood Assistance Program (NAP) Round 1 application cycle is now closed.
 The Round 2 application cycle is estimated to open in September 2023.

 - How to Apply

-The Department of Economic Development is not accepting applications at this time.
-To prepare for the FY2023 NAP Round 2 application cycle, please review the requirements documents below.
+The FY2024 NAP Round 1 application cycle is now closed.
+To prepare for the Round 2 application, cycle please review the requirements documents below.